 I am an assistant professor at Florida Atlantic University Honors College.
-I earned a Ph.D. in Philosophy from Washington University in St. Louis in Spring 2015.
+I earned a PhD in Philosophy from Washington University in St. Louis in Spring 2015.
 Although I am interested in most philosophical issues, my primary research is in Ancient philosophy and ethics.
 In Ancient philosophy, I am currently investigating Plato's attitude towards falsity.
 More precisely, my research examines how in Plato's ethical theory false beliefs and defective forms of reasoning can contribute to flourishing.
-I'm in the process of developing a book with my colleague Tyler Paytas which is titled, Plato's Pragmatism: Rethinking the Relationship between Ethics and Epistemology.
-In this book, We argue that (1) Plato holds that all humans (including philosopher rulers) require false beliefs in order to live successful lives, (2) Plato maintains that living well sometimes requires all humans to believe things without sufficient evidence, and (3) Plato is right about (1) and (2).
-We defend this interpretation by drawing upon the Apology, the Gorgias, the Laws, the Euthydemus, the Protagoras, the Meno, the Phaedo, and the Republic, as well as Kant, Epictetus, Nietzsche, Foot, and James.
+I'm in the process of developing a book with my colleague Tyler Paytas which is titled, Plato's Pragmatism: Rethinking the Relationship between Ethics and Epistemology (Routledge).
+In this book, we argue that (1) Plato holds that all humans (including philosopher rulers) require false beliefs in order to live successful lives, (2) Plato maintains that living well sometimes requires all humans to believe things without sufficient evidence, and (3) Plato is right about (1) and (2).
+We defend this interpretation by drawing upon the Apology, the Gorgias, the Laws, the Euthydemus, the Protagoras, the Meno, the Phaedo, and the Republic, as well as Kant, Epictetus, Nietzsche, Sidgwick, and James.

 I have broad interests in ethical theory ranging from metaethics to applied ethics.
 In metaethics I have written on expressivism and vagueness, while in applied ethics I have written on issues concerning enhancement and sport.
 When it comes to normative ethics/value theory, I think that Plato got most things right.
 I often write on papers that defend his seemingly implausible views.
 For instance, I recently argued that courage involves not just a resistance to pain and fear, but a resistance to pleasure and desire as well.
 I also have a deep love of classics: I'm fascinated by the differences between Homeric/Heroic values and modern conceptions of morality.